The Strange Dragon Blood Tree of Socotra Island

 The resin from the Socotra dragon tree may be safe in small quantities.
 It's been used medicinally for a long time, apparently without harmful effects.
 I haven't yet found any scientific evidence showing that it's safe or that it's effective for health problems, however.
 It has been discovered that the resin contains chemicals called flavonoids, which act as antioxidants.
 Researchers have also found that the resin can relax rat muscle.
 These factors may or may not be beneficial in humans.

 There is one situation in which dragon's blood is useful medicinally, but the "blood" comes from a South American tree called Croton lechleri, not Dracaena cinnabari.
 Crofelema is a medication made from Croton lechleri resin.
 It's used to treat non-infectious diarrhea in AIDS patients who are on antiviral therapy.
 In the United States, the medication is approved by the FDA (Food and Drug Administration) specifically for this purpose.

 It's important that consumers identify the source of any dragon's blood that they buy.
 A big problem is that the resin comes from several different plants and therefore has a varying chemical composition.
 Certain resins may be more dangerous than others.

 Some researchers have found that dragon's blood from Dracaena cochinchinensis has an anticoagulant effect in rats, which means that it increases bleeding.
 Other researchers have found that the resin from Croton palanostigma damages genes in mouse cells.
 Both of these observations need to be confirmed and investigated further in additional experiments.
 They are worrying, though, because they suggest that although dragon's blood from plants has no obvious toxicity, it may cause hidden harm.

 Dragon's blood resin is sometimes sold in stores, either in a pure form or mixed with other substances.
-Based on our current knowledge, it's probably a good idea to avoid using the resin medicinally or cosmetically for now.
+Based on our current knowledge, it's probably a good idea to avoid using the resin medicinally or cosmetically for now in case it's harmful.

 The Socotra Island Landscape